Martin-K-Kamir/my-challenges/x.md

-ended at 85 - maxProfit
+ended at 91 - averagePair